jessengatai/okayNowThis.js/README.md

 # oknowthis.js
-A jQuery plugin that makes queuing (chaining), pausing and resuming functions a cinch.
+Makes queuing, pausing and resuming functions a cinch.
+Perfect for creating complex animations using functions as keyframes.

 [View the demo](https://jessengatai.github.io/okaynowthis.js/)